 There are many paths through which an MBA student can pursue a career in finance.
-Olin’s Corporate Finance and Investment Platform has been designed to effectively steer an MBA student toward any one of the following careers: Financial Manager in a Non-Financial Firm; Investment Banker – Corporate Finance; Private Equity or Venture Capital Positions; Investment Banker – Capital Markets and Trading; and Asset or Portfolio Manager.
+Olin’s Corporate Finance and Investments Platform has been designed to effectively steer an MBA student toward any one of the following careers: Financial Manager in a Non-Financial Firm; Investment Banker – Corporate Finance; Private Equity or Venture Capital Positions; Investment Banker – Capital Markets and Trading; and Asset or Portfolio Manager.

-The Master of Accounting (MACC) program gives students a foundation in quantitative excellence, strategic understanding of accounting trends and regulatory issues, and the critical-thinking skills to evaluate and derive insight from diverse, complex information.
+The Master of Accounting program gives students a foundation in quantitative excellence, strategic understanding of accounting trends and regulatory issues, and the critical-thinking skills to evaluate and derive insight from diverse, complex information.
 Graduates possess a wide-reaching appeal to employers across all areas of accounting, including public accounting, corporate accounting, consulting, financial services, and any other position that requires a deep accounting knowledge.

 Olin’s Executive MBA program is known for educating influential business leaders worldwide.
 The program curriculum ensures an absolute command of functional disciplines and the ability to apply those skills to complex, unstructured business problems.
-CFAR plays a key role in shaping this important Executive MBA curriculum, including Finanical Accounting, Corporate Financial Management, Strategic Cost Accounting and Control, and Strategies for Growth.
+CFAR plays a key role in shaping this important Executive MBA curriculum, including Financial Accounting, Corporate Financial Management, Strategic Cost Accounting and Control, and Strategies for Growth.

 Olin's Executive Education programming is highly interactive.
 One- and two-day seminars provide knowledge and tools senior and mid-level managers can apply immediately to their jobs without spending a lot of time away from the office.